 Illinois, at least in five southern counties (St. Clair, Gallatin, Randolph, Edwards and Pope), did indeed embrace slavery as an institution.
-The supporting documents to this long-known but little acknowledged chapter in Prairie State history have been brought to light by the Illinois State Archives through its index to Illinois Servitude and Emancipation Records from 1722-1863.
+The supporting documents to this long-known but little-acknowledged chapter in Prairie State history have been brought to light by the Illinois State Archives through its Illinois Servitude and Emancipation Records index from 1722-1863.

-There is really no mistaking what these handwritten records really are: grants of emancipation; actual bills of sale; lists of slaves being auctioned; even lists ol slaves as gifts through wills, deeds, or estate settlements.
+There is no mistaking what these handwritten records are: grants of emancipation; actual bills of sale; lists of slaves being auctioned; even lists of slaves given as gifts through wills, deeds, or estate settlements.
 Over 2,000 names of Indians and Negroes are included in the Servitude and Emancipation Index.
 The records provide a fascinating and disturbing glimpse into early Illinois history.

 THE FRENCH COLONIAL PERIOD

 A problem arose in 1787 when the French wanted to keep their slaves.
 At the time, Illinois became part of the Northwest Territory, which forbade slavery.
 The French influence led to the extension of slavery beyond the 1790s.